Alice Wong, founder and director of the Disability Visibility Project (Photo: Eddie Hernandez Photography)

 One in four people in the United States lives with a disability.
 Some disabilities are visible, others less apparent—but all are underrepresented in media, popular culture, and art.
 In the 30th anniversary year of the Americans with Disabilities Act (ADA), Alice Wong, a disabled activist, media maker, and research consultant, rallied together the voices of today’s disabled community and culture in her collection, Disability Visibility: First Person Stories from the Twenty-First Century.
 As founder of The Disability Visibility Project, Wong keeps the conversations going with an active online community dedicated to creating, sharing, and amplifying disability media and culture.

-Beth Ziebarth, director of Access Smithsonian, leads the conversation with Wong, artist Riva Lehrer and Disability Visability contributor s.e. smith, to discuss intersectionality in art, design, and the museum world through inclusive design and representation.
+Beth Ziebarth, director of Access Smithsonian, leads the conversation with Wong; Riva Lehrer, artist and author of Golem Girl (One World); and Disability Visability contributor s.e. smith, to discuss intersectionality in art, design, and the museum world through inclusive design and representation.

 Disability Visibility: First-Person Stories from the Twenty-First Century (Vintage), edited by Alice Wong, is available for purchase.